Instructional Student Assistant for the Learning Center

 - Must be enrolled in 6 units at Fresno State

 - Must have a minimum cumulative grade point average of 3.0

 - Must have passed specific course(s) you are applying for with a grade B or better.

-- Demonstrated commitment to working effectively with faculty, staff and students from diverse ethnic, cultural and socioeconomic background.
+- Demonstrated commitment to working effectively with faculty, staff, and students from diverse ethnic, cultural, and socioeconomic backgrounds.